evliang/avel/README.md

-# Audio +
-# Video
-# Editing
-# Library
+# avel: Audio & Video Editing Library

 ## Overview

-avel is a library of functions I created to help make automated video editing and generation a little easier.
+avel is a library of functions for video editing and generation.
 It supports trimming, combining video clips with different dimensions, adding text overlays, merging audio, and more.

 ## Dependencies